sskhandek/react-native-emoji-input/README.md

 # React Native Emoji Input

 A performant, customizable keyboard input for React Native.
+Built for and used in [Opico](http://onelink.to/opico).

 ## Installation